 This course 38ZQ leads to PGCE (M)QTS.
-The significance of different teacher training qualifications.
+The significance of the qualifications can be found here.

-The course includes lectures, workshops, tutorials, and classroom experience, proving you with an awareness of the theoretical foundations of the subject, and of strategies for teaching and learning.
+The programme includes lectures, workshops, tutorials, and classroom experience, proving you with an awareness of the theoretical foundations of the subject, and of strategies for teaching and learning.

 Workshops enable you to explore drawing, painting, printmaking, sculpture, textiles, photography and digital art.
-University tutorials enable you to receive individual support.
-The lecturers are experienced teachers of art and design and active researchers in the field of art and design education, while visiting artists offer workshops in specific processes.
+Regular university tutorials enable you to receive individual support.
+Lecturers on the programme are experienced teachers of art and design and active researchers in the field of art and design education, while visiting artists offer workshops in specific processes.

 Through an initial programme of observations, you will become familiar with the workings of the school and department (pupil groups, pastoral systems, staffing, curriculum, resources, facilities, methods of teaching, lesson planning, and assessment).